Besides being foolproof, it is by far the strongest & most durable air dry clay to DIY and work with. Do try this WhyNotDIY idea at home!

 This recipe is simple and easy to make.
-It requires couple of minutes to be ready.
+It requires a couple of minutes to be ready.
 3 out of the 4 ingredients are found in your kitchen.

 The clay can be used in multiple decorative projects and dries in a couple of days.

-Lastly, if you want to end with a high-quality work and avoid any cracks, then this recipe is by far your option to go.
+Lastly, if you want to end with high-quality work and avoid any cracks, then this recipe is by far your option to go.

-Projects including the use of an air-dry clays are fun, easy, and productive.
+Projects including the use of air-dry clays are fun, easy, and productive.
 My kids always try to play to convince me into giving them a portion to play with.
 And I end up every time preparing edible playdough for them to imitate their mama and play calmly while I work on my clay.
-There are many items that you can create using an air-dry clay.
+There are many items that you can create using air-dry clay.
 I will list below some projects but I strongly recommend reading my article focusing on the best 10 air-dry clay projects that you can enjoy.

 To create beautiful and attractive items from air-dry clay, then you must learn how to color an air-dry clay.
-After all this is a basic technique that you should master,
+After all, this is a basic technique that you should master,

 This means that this must be done during the cooking process.
 Therefore, if you are coloring at this stage, you may end up with one color for each batch of clays.
-If your project is consisted of a unified color, then you can easily opt for this option.
+If your project consists of a unified color, then you can easily opt for this option.
 You can cook as well two batches if your time is flexible and you need only two colors.